digital-work-lab/theses/index.md

 ## 5. Thesis presentation

-- The student must present at her/his master thesis ...
+- Students present their master thesis.
+Evaluation criteria are stated [here](docs/evaluation.html#presentation).
-- The thesis advisor selects a second examiner and sets a date for the presentation
+- Students can suggest a date for the presentation (before or after submitting the thesis) and the thesis advisor selects a second examiner.

 ## 6. Grading and feedback session